Registered Nurse (RN) Letter of Recommendation Samples

 Final Thoughts

-A registered nurse (RN) letter of recommendation is written to bolster a nurse’s application by outlining their best skills and qualifications that would make them a good fit for a specified opportunity.
+A registered nurse’s (RN) letter of recommendation is written to bolster a nurse’s application by outlining the best skills and qualifications that would make them a good fit for a specified opportunity.
 It is meant to market the nurse.
-A registered nurse (RN) letter of recommendation will usually contain sender and recipient’s information, introduction, skills and qualifications, examples of how the applicant utilizes the skills at work, and a conclusion.
+This letter of recommendation will usually contain the sender and recipient’s information, an introduction, skills and qualifications, examples of how the applicant utilizes the skills at work, and a conclusion.